Customer experience: Customer experience management

-Managing the communication
+Communication management

 The classical linear communication model includes having one sender or source sending out a message that goes through the media (television, magazines) and then to the receiver.
-The classical linear model is a form of mass marketing that targets a large number of people where only a few may be customers; this is a form of non-personal communication (Dahlen, et al. 2010, p.
-39).
-The adjusted model shows the source sending a message either to the media or directly to an opinion leader/s and/or opinion former (Model, actress, credible source, trusted figure in society, YouTuber/reviewer), which sends a decoded message to the receiver (Dahlen et al. 2010, p.
-39).
+The classical linear model is a form of mass marketing that targets a large number of people where only a few may be customers; this is a form of non-personal communication.
+The adjusted model shows the source sending a message either to the media or directly to an opinion leader/s and/or opinion former (Model, actress, credible source, trusted figure in society, YouTuber/reviewer), which sends a decoded message to the receiver.
 The adjusted model is a form of interpersonal communication where feedback is almost instantaneous with receiving the message.
 The adjusted model means that there are many more platforms of marketing with the use of social media, which connects people with more touchpoints.
-Marketers use the digital experience to enhance the customer experience (Dahlen et al. 2010, p.
-40).
+Marketers use the digital experience to enhance the customer experience.
 Enhancing digital experiences influences changes to the CEM, the customer journey map and IMC.
 The adjusted model allows marketers to communicate a message designed specifically for the 'followers' of the particular opinion leader or opinion former, sending a personalised message and creating a digital experience.